CompassionateITWEBDEV/serenity-bb/README.md

 ```

 The `NEXT_PUBLIC_GA_ID` value must be provided for Google Analytics to initialize and for contact form submissions to report `generate_lead` events.

+## Backend Notes

+- Patients and staff can create appointments through the `/appointments/` endpoint.
+Staff must supply a `patient_id` when scheduling on behalf of a patient.